-Whether orders can be refused on grounds of unsafety will depend on the specific port, the current factual circumstances, as well as on the terms of the charterparty.
+Whether orders can be refused on grounds of unsafety will depend on the specific port, the current factual circumstances, and on the terms of the charterparty.
 As far as the consequences of a port being unsafe are concerned, the position may differ depending on whether the issue arises under a time or a voyage charter.